stresearch/machine-gen-twitter/README.md

-# Instructions for Constructing a Dataset of Social Media Machine Generated Text
+# Instructions for Constructing Dataset of Social Media Machine Generated Text

 This project contains code for constructing a dataset for development and evaluation of forensic tools for detecting machine generated text in social media.